Robert Harlander

 DFG RTG

 Click on the topic titles below to see more details.
 To apply, follow the instructions here, where you can also find topics from the other members of our institute.
 The slides of that presentation can be found here.
-In order to discuss the topics in more detail, visit this zoom-room on 30 June 2022 at 1pm.
+In order to discuss the topics in more detail, come to my office 28A 414 on Friday, 7 July 2023, 14:00h.

 Related publications from our group: Examples for previous master's theses on this topic: